 Pour batter into 12 muffin tins and bake for 20-25 minutes.
 Mine took 22 minutes.
 A toothpick inserted in the center will have moist crumbs.
 Be careful not to overbake the cupcakes.

 While the cupcakes are cooling in the pan, make the pumpkin frosting.
 Using a handheld or stand mixer with a paddle attachment, mix the cream cheese, butter, pumpkin, and spices on medium speed until creamy.
-Add the 2-2.5 cups of sifted powdered sugar depending how sweet you’d like it.
+Add the 2-2.5 cups of sifted powdered sugar depending how sweet you'd like it.
 If frosting is much too thin, add in the flour to thicken it.
 Add salt to cut the sweetness, if you prefer.
+Frost cooled cupcakes as desired.

 *The frosting will not be superthick, but will still spread or pipe well and maintain its shape on the cupcake.
 I used a Wilton #12 tip for piping.